The Daytona Wind

-"The Daytona Wind" is the seventh episode of the fourteenth season of RuPaul's Drag Race.
+"The Daytona Wind" is the seventh episode of the fourteenth season of the American television series RuPaul's Drag Race.
 It originally aired on February 18, 2022.
+The episode's main challenge tasks contestants with acting in a 1980-inspired parody of a soap opera called The Daytona Wind.
 Ts Madison is a guest judge.

-Lady Camden wins the episode's main challenge, which has contestants act in a 1980s-inspired soap opera.
-The parody is revisited in "The Daytona Wind 2" (season 15).
+Lady Camden wins the episode's main challenge and no contestants are eliminated from the competition.
+The parody is revisited in the season 15 (2023) episode "The Daytona Wind 2".